 Once built, this folding desk can be used as a bureau, desk, vanity table, or computer station.

 It wouldn’t be a log cabin blog if we didn’t bring you an awesome pallet home!

 This cabin was built using recycled pallets and reclaimed wood to create an awesome tiny log home.

 This obviously isn’t for casual crafter or DIYer but a more seasoned woodworker.

 We think there is something really ingenious about building a home from reclaimed materials; it’s something we were really inspired by.

 Storage Containers, Shoe Racks, Coffee Holders, Wine Racks and Kitchen Racks

 To finish this round-up, we wanted to share some home interior pallet ideas with you.

 Taking a used pallet, reclaiming it, and then repurposing it is a fantastic way to build for your home.

-Not only is it fun, easy and fast, it’s very cost inexpensive and can provide you with durable interior and exterior furniture for years to come.
+Not only is it fun, easy, and fast, but it’s also very cost-effective and can provide you with durable interior and exterior furniture for years to come.